Long Island DUI Lawyers Advocating for Your Rights

 A DUI lawyer should be your first call when you face charges related to a DWI offense.
 At MontanaroLaw P.C., we handle DUI cases on a regular basis, so we know how the system works and how to ensure you put forth the right defense.
 We will discuss the details of your case and provide legal counsel on your options.
 We focus on ensuring our clients are fully informed of everything that’s going on so they can work with us to make the right decisions for their defense strategy.

 If you’ve been charged with driving under the influence in the state of New York, the team at MontanaroLaw P.C. can help.
-We serve clients in Massapequa, Long Island, and the greater Nassau County area, and we have the experience and knowledge you need from your legal representation when you are facing these serious charges.
-Schedule a free consultation when you call us today at (516) 809-7735, and take the first step to protect your rights and fight your criminal charges.
+We serve clients in Massapequa, Long Island, and the greater Nassau and Suffolk County area.
+We have the experience and knowledge you need from your legal representation when you are facing these serious charges.
+Schedule a free consultation when you call us today at (516) 203-1700, and take the first step to protect your rights and fight your criminal charges.